Siege of Fort William: Background

-The siege
+Siege

 The Jacobites blockaded Loch Linnhe at the Corran Narrows, capturing one of Baltimores boats and threatening to cut connection between the garrison and the outside world.
 Alexander Campbell quickly responded and early on 4 March, sent three boats with 71 men to the Narrows from Fort William.
 They surprised the Jacobite sentries, reportedly killing two men and wounding many others, burning houses and boats.

 Campbell militia under Argyll destroyed property and livestock in the surrounding area, denying supplies to the Jacobites but also putting pressure on Cameron and MacDonald clansmen to defend their lands.
 Lochiel and Keppoch wrote to Prince Charles, asking him to sanction reprisals against Clan Campbell and promising to hang one Campbell for every house destroyed.

 Unlike Fort Augustus, Fort William was a well-designed, modern position; control of the sea meant it could easily be reinforced, while Serpent and Baltimore gave the garrison more firepower than the besiegers.
 Stapleton considered it too strong for the Jacobites to take and Cumberland apparently considered it a way of diverting Jacobite resources.
 Charles and his senior Scots commander Lord George Murray agreed with Stapleton but Lochiel and Keppoch insisted, due to the damage caused to their lands by the garrison.

 Stapleton arrived outside the fort on 8 March with the French regulars, followed by Scott on 15th aboard Serpent.
 The garrison began firing on the Jacobites as they constructed gun positions and one shot injured Grant, the engineer in charge at Fort Augustus.
 He was replaced by Mirabel de Gordon, whose performance at Stirling was regarded as so incompetent, some suspected he had been bribed.
 The besiegers opened fire on 20 March but poor roads and lack of horses to pull them meant the heavy guns remained at Inverness; the light guns and mortars available made minimal impression on the walls.